XRPLF/rippled/src/beast/beast/http/README.md

             * Callee takes ownership of resume.
             * Caller suspends the write operation until resume is invoked.

+        When the caller takes ownership of resume, the asynchronous operation will not complete until the caller destroys the object.

+        @param resume A functor to call to resume the write operation after the writer has returned boost::indeterminate.

+        @param ec Set to indicate an error.
+This will cause an asynchronous write operation to complete with the error.

         @return `true` if there is data, `false` when done, boost::indeterminate to suspend.